abdullah270602/abdullah270602/README.md

 I'm Abdullah, a backend-focused software engineer.

-- 🧠 Building an **Adaptive Learn AI**
+- Building anything that makes sense or not 😉
-- 🚀 Exploring LLMs, FastAPI, PostgreSQL, and automation
+- Exploring LLMs, FastAPI, PostgreSQL, and automation
-- 🔧 Experience with Flask, Django, RabbitMQ, MongoDB, MinIO, and cloud platforms like AWS and GCP
+- Experience with Flask, Django, RabbitMQ, MongoDB, MinIO, and cloud platforms like AWS and GCP
-- ⚙️ Implemented **CI/CD pipelines** and handled deployments using Docker, GitHub Actions, GitLab Runners
+- Implemented **CI/CD pipelines** and handled deployments using Docker, GitHub Actions, GitLab Runners
-- 🛠️ I enjoy **creating things from scratch**, from backend systems to full products
+- I enjoy **creating things from scratch**, from backend systems to full products
-- 🌱 Learning about system design, scalable backend architecture, and AI integrations
+- Learning about system design, scalable backend architecture, and AI integrations
-- 🌍 Passionate about building tools with real impact, and I love to travel
+- Passionate about building tools with real impact, and I love to travel